ilankumarani/H2-QueryDsl-OpenApi/doc/OpenApi.md

 };
 ```

-#### NO JWT Authentication for all API's in the Application, then create below bean as such
+#### without JWT Authentication for all API's in the Application, then create below bean as such

 ```java
 @Bean